adhocmaster/everest/components/collectors/collector_ui/README.md

 In each sub project directory, you can run:

+### `./build.sh`
+It will build a docker image and push into iharijono docker hub.
+Change the repo if necessary

 ### `npm start`
 Subproject 'ui':
 Runs the app in the development mode.<br>